-Most of the work that has been done by economists on farmland conversion has focused primarily on the effects of farmland loss.
+What do we know about farmland conversion?
+Most of the work that has been done by economists has focused primarily on the effects of farmland loss.
 The general consensus has been that there is little or no evidence to suggest that farmland conversion will significantly decrease food security or damage the economy, and that the strongest argument for preventing conversion is an aesthetic one (see for examples, Beattie, Gardner, or Kuminoff, Sokolow and Sumner).
 Yet this has not decreased the extent to which people are concerned about conversion and are willing to devote resources to prevent it.
 If the primary motivation behind farmland preservation efforts is aesthetic, and assuming that aesthetic value of farmland is a luxury good, we would expect resources devoted to preventing conversion to continue increasing as society becomes wealthier.